Lead in Schools and Child Care Centers

 For anonymous reporting, fill out the online form Report Unsafe Lead or Asbestos Work, F-02187.

 Important note: You can request anonymity, but your report will become a part of our records, which are subject to open records law.
-To remain anonymous, fill out the online complain form, but do not enter your contact information.
+To remain anonymous, fill out the online complaint form, but do not enter your contact information.
 Make sure to give us enough details to investigate.

 You can also use the following contact information to make a report: